Tallaght: Tallaght Unity Flag

-Designed by Seos Ó Colla and launched in August 2017 after a decade of development by the Tallaght Historical Society, An Bratach Aontacht Thamlachta or The Tallaght Unity Flag has been adopted as a flag for Tallaght by both the Tallaght Historical Society and the Tallaght Community Council.
-The flag was first flown publicly from a flagpole at the Priory in Tallaght village during Tallafest 2017.
+Designed by Seos Ó Colla and launched in August 2017 after a decade of development by the Tallaght Historical Society, An Bratach Aontacht Thamlachta, or the "Tallaght Unity Flag" in English, has been adopted as a flag for Tallaght by both the Tallaght Historical Society and the Tallaght Community Council.
+This flag was first flown publicly from a flagpole at the Priory in Tallaght village during Tallafest 2017.
 Since Easter 2018, it has also been displayed at the Dragon Inn, and as of August 2018, it is also flown at Molloy's The Foxes Covert, a pub in Tallaght village.

-In September 2017, The Tallaght Unity Flag was presented to Bridie Sweeney, the first ever Tallaght Person of the Year and a dedicated volunteer at the Vincent's shop in Tallaght Village, in recognition of her extensive community work.
-Bridie, honored in 1984 during the inaugural Tallaght Person of the Year awards, was acknowledged by the Tallaght Community Council for her enduring energy and commitment to volunteering.
-Tara De Buitléar, TCC's volunteer PRO, highlighted Bridie's continuous community focus and her significant role at St Vincent de Paul.
-The flag is intended as a symbol of Tallaght's identity and community spirit.
-It is now displayed proudly in Vincent's shop, joining many local businesses and groups that embrace and fly the Tallaght flag with pride.

-Description
+In September 2017, the Tallaght Unity Flag was presented to the first ever "Tallaght Person of the Year".

-The Tallaght Unity Flag, prominently features a red deer, symbolising strength and resilience, with its leaping posture suggesting forward movement and progress, embodying the spirit of the Tallaght people.
-The green triangle in the lower left corner represents the lush landscapes and natural beauty of Tallaght, a color historically associated with Ireland, signifying growth and harmony.
+The Tallaght Unity Flag prominently features a red deer, symbolising strength and resilience, with its leaping posture suggesting forward movement and progress.
+The green triangle in the lower left corner represents Tallaght's landscapes and natural environment and signifies growth and harmony.
 The flag also includes three blue, eight-pointed stars on the right side, inspired by the design captured during the Battle of Tallaght in 1867, representing endurance and the historical struggles of the community, with blue emphasising inclusivity and unity.
-The white background provides a neutral canvas, symbolising peace and unity, reflecting the community's aspirations for harmony and collaboration.
+The white background provides a neutral canvas, symbolising peace and unity.